FREDERICK DOUGLASS DAY 2025

 Grand Marshall – Childlene Brooks

-Community Marshall – Family of the late Brenda Wooden
+Honorary Marshall – Family of Brenda Wooden

-BAAM (boys & girls)
+BAAM boys & girls

-Bagpiper Randy Welch
+Randy Welch & his bagpipes

 TCPS Superintendent Dr Sharon M. Pepukayi

-Chesapeake Multicultural Resource Center
+Chesapeake Multicultural Resource Center – Pack 3

-White Marsh Elementary School Band
+White Marsh Elementary School Band under the direction of Katie Frase

 Polaris Village Academy